What Goes With Paella

 Another great tapa to serve with paella is patatas bravas, which are crispy fried potatoes served with a spicy tomato sauce.
 This dish is a staple in Spanish cuisine and is sure to be a hit with your guests.
 Additionally, you can also consider serving gambas al ajillo, which are garlic shrimp cooked in olive oil.
 These flavorful shrimp are a popular tapa in Spain and are a great way to add some seafood to your appetizer spread.

-See also Quinoa Rice Maker
+See also Putting Phone in Rice

 Desserts to Finish off Your Spanish Feast